 We are a Department of Insurance and Financial Services approved continuing education provider (Provider ID# 0991).
 All of our online courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to the state for you.

-Michigan 24 Hour Property & Casualty Review
+Michigan 24 Hour Property & Casualty Course with Ethics

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property & Casualty insurance and ncludes 3 hours of ethics and the mandatory exam.
 No additional reporting fees.

-Michigan 24 Hour Life & Health Package
+Michigan 24 Hour Life & Health Course with Ethics

 This course provides all 24 hours of Life and Accident & Health CE you need!
 In addition to 21 hours of life and health topics, you'll also get 3 hours of ethics education.
 No additional reporting fees.